Frequently Asked Questions (FAQ)

 Does my child need to wear a uniform?

 Yes it is a requirement of Algester Little Athletics Centre that all fully registered athletes wear the correct uniform, which can be purchased at the clubhouse.
+This includes royal blue shorts or bike pants for girls (no patterns are permitted), and the Algester polo shirt.

 Where do I sew the age level patch, Coles patch and LAQ registration number?